 General test conditions:

 The overlapping impact analysis will reveal any qualification transmission upgrades (QTUs).
 These are transmission upgrades that the study resource will be responsible for addressing to make its capacity deliverable to the relevant load zone.

 Reference Section 5.8.1 of Planning Procedure No. 10 for additional information on QTU identification.

 Conditional qualification provisions apply when a resource may not qualify as a result of overlapping interconnection impacts with another resource.
 In these cases, Interconnection Request Queue order is used to choose between the overlapping generators.

 If a new resource clears in the FCA, the overlapping impact would be restudied and the final list of upgrades would become part of the critical-path schedule (CPS) for the project.
 The progress of these upgrades, along with all other CPS milestones, will be monitored.

-Reference Section 5.8.3 of Planning Procedure No. 10 contains additional information on the methodology for restudying overlapping impacts.
+Reference Section 5.8.3 of Planning Procedure No. 10 for additional information on the methodology for restudying overlapping impacts.

 No later than 150 days before the Forward Capacity Auction, project sponsors must inform the ISO of any changes to their projects that may reduce their capacity.

 However, material modifications may not be made.
-If they are necessary, the project will be withdrawn.
+If material modifications are necessary, the project will be withdrawn.

 Please contact ISO System Planning by creating an AskISO case to discuss all potential changes.